Physical Education

 In both amateur and professional sport, the role of sports science has never been more high profile.
 At both GCSE and A Level, where we follow the Edexcel syllabus, there is a strong emphasis on human sports performance.
 The students gain knowledge in how the human body works and they then go on to learn and understand the key principles underlying the work of a sports scientist in trying to make the body perform even more efficiently.
 This includes studying areas such as the cardiovascular, respiratory and muscular systems, components of fitness, training principles and methods, fitness testing, energy systems, nutrition, hydration and sports psychology.
 We also look at some of the more controversial issues in sport, such as the use of performance-enhancing drugs.

-Both GCSE and A Level PE are about much more that just elite performance.
+Both GCSE and A Level PE are about much more than just elite performance.
 We look in-depth at what it means to lead a healthy and active lifestyle, and we place a great deal of significance on the importance of life-long participation in sport, at any level.
 The practical element of both courses ensures that the many talented students that we have here at Caterham are able to be rewarded for the hard work that they put in both on and off the sports field.
-The GCSE course is 60% practical and 40% theory, whilst the A Level course is split 50/50 between a theory exam and practical-based coursework.
-This also ensures that the topics that we study can actually be put into practice on a day to day basis by the students when they go out and perform in their favourite sports.
+The GCSE course is 60% theory across two papers and 40% practical, 10% of which is coursework.
+Whilst the A Level course is 70% theory across two papers and 30% practical, 15% of which is coursework.
+This also ensures that the topics that we study can be put into practice on a day-to-day basis by the students when they go out and perform in their favourite sports.

 Back to Academic Departments